oskariruo/H3/README.md

 - Formbook is a form-grabbing software, cabable of being effective even if the victim for example auto-fills or copy and pastes the information.

+Based on this information Formbook can be organized into the following ATT&CK tactics:

+1. Steal authorization and login credentials: Credential Access
+2. Keylog information even if victims use a virtual keyboard, auto-fill, or if they copy and paste: Collection
+3. Take screenshots: Collection

 <h4>Information about exercise</h4>

-Based on a paper that has been presented at Virus Bulletin 2018: Inside Formbook Infostealer by the malware researcher Gabriela Nicolao.
+- Based on a paper that has been presented at Virus Bulletin 2018: Inside Formbook Infostealer by the malware researcher Gabriela Nicolao.

 <h2>Source</h2>